-A candidate disapproved for the oral examination may reapply by submitting a new application, paying the appropriate fees, and meeting the requirements applicable at the time of the re-application.
+A candidate disapproved for the Certifying Examination may reapply by submitting a new application, paying the appropriate fees, and meeting the requirements applicable at the time of the re-application.

 XII.
-Oral Examination Appeal Process
+Certifying Examination Appeal Process

-If, at the completion of the oral examination, a candidate believes the examination has not been conducted in a fair and unprejudiced manner, a second examination may be requested.
-The request must be made within one hour of the completion of the oral examination.
+If, at the completion of the Certifying Examination, a candidate believes the test has not been conducted in a fair and unprejudiced manner, a second examination may be requested.
+The request must be made within one hour of the completion of the Certifying examination.
 To do so, a candidate must telephone the Board office (214-871-1619).
 If the request is granted:

-- A. the results of the appealed examination, regardless whether pass or fail, will be discarded; - B. the candidate must reapply for the oral examination the next year (i.e., cannot delay beyond the next year) and meet all of the requirements applicable at that time; - C. if the candidate meets the requirements, a second examination will be scheduled at the next regularly scheduled annual oral examinations at no additional charge; - D. the candidate must prepare a new case list for the repeat examination; - E. the repeat examination will be conducted by a different team of examiners, who will not be informed that the examination is being conducted as a result of an appeal; - F. neither the questions nor the candidate's answers on the first examination will be known to or taken into account by the second group of examiners; and - G. the decision of the examiners conducting the second examination will be used by the Board to determine the results of the candidate's oral examination.
+- A. the results of the appealed examination, regardless whether pass or fail, will be discarded; - B. the candidate must reapply for the Certifying Examination the next year (i.e., cannot delay beyond the next year) and meet all of the requirements applicable at that time: - C. if the candidate meets the requirements, a second examination will be scheduled at the next regularly scheduled annual Certifying Examinations at no additional charge; - D. the candidate must prepare a new case list for the repeat examination and the case list for the second examination may not include an patient listed on the first examination case list; - E. the repeat examination will be conducted by a different team of examiners, who will not be informed that the examination is being conducted as a result of an appeal; - F. neither the questions nor the candidate's answers on the first examination will be known to or taken into account by the second group of examiners; and - G. the decision of the examiners conducting the second examination will be used by the Board to determine the results of the candidate's certifying examination.

-Appeals based on the composition of the oral examination team shall not be considered if the candidate was informed before the oral examination of the identity of each member of the team and did not object to the participation of any member in time for an acceptable substitute to be provided.
+Appeals based on the composition of the certifying examination team shall not be considered if the candidate was informed before the Certifying Examination of the identity of each member of the team and did not object to the participation of any member in time for an acceptable substitute to be provided.